Silo#

 Description of the Case#

-This simulation consists of two stages: filling (0-4 s) and discharge (4-40 s) of particles.
-During the filling stage, we use a stopper (floating wall) to keep the inserted particles in the hopper region of the silo.
-When all the particles are inserted and packed in the hopper, we remove the stopper and particles leave the hopper.
+This simulation consists of two stages: filling (0-4 s) and discharge (4-30 s) of particles.
+During the filling stage, we use a floating wall to keep the inserted particles in the hopper region of the silo.
+When all the particles are inserted and packed in the hopper, we remove the floating wall and the particles leave the hopper.

 Parameter File#